Lightnet/cip2psn/docs/frameworks.md

  * Frameworks design are either beginner to know how to base on user experience.
  * Pass/store variable are some time lock down leaks.

+# Notes:
+  * There are default package limiter to prevent post inject.
+  *

 # Restify:
  * Not design for web browser. (opinion)
  * Design like feeds or data sheet. (opinion)
  * Out date more months of add on packages.
  * No session.
 Cookie is tricky to set up bit.
 But the package restify-cookies work ease.
  * It can be chain array for respond.
- * Chain pass variable, but can't store variable pass
+ * Chain pass variable, but can't store variable pass.
  * Has build in plugins
  * Has module design